dafrick/codegen/README.md

-# codegen
-Automatic code generation for hybrid MPC with PWA dynamics
+# Automatic code-generation for a low-complexity, iterative method for hybrid model predictive control